Posts

 French menus need not be a mystery.
 You already know many French words.
 You can pick up a newspaper in a cafe or restaurant and spot a matinee of a ballet.
 Here are some handy words.
 French flag B ballet bon - good, used in bonjour, good day, bonsoir, good evening, and bon-bon the sweet boulevard - wide street bouquet - bunch of flowers brasserie - eatery brassiere - bra, item of women's clothing also called soutien gorge which means lift neck which is a euphemism or polite word C cafe - both the coffee and the coffee shop cafetiere - utensil for making coffee by pressing down a plunger centre - centre chateau - castle or grand house, mansion, often surrounded by vineyards, sometimes a hotel.
 The plural is chateaux. chauffeur - driver, usually a paid employee in smart uniform of braided jacket and matching hat, dressed like a hotel porter at the door chocolat - chocolate, as in pain au chocolat, breakfast bun with oozing soft chocolate centre, called chocolatine in other parts of ...

-Happy Dining at Hawksmoor Restaurants
+Happy Dining at Hawksmoor Steak Restaurants

 Image